DoTheEvo/Traefik-simplest-step-by-step/README.md

     DEFAULT_NETWORK=traefik_net
     ```

-    *extra info:* `docker-compose config` or `docker-compose -f traefik-docker-compose.yml config`
+    *extra info:* command `docker-compose config` shows how will compose look
-    show how will compose look with the variables filled in.</br>
+    with the variables filled in.</br>
     Also getting in to the container with `docker container exec -it traefik sh`
     and then `printenv` can be useful.